oampo/webglet/README.md

-# WebGLet
+# Webglet

-WebGLet is a javascript library for creating WebGL applications, which makes the boring bits of WebGL easy to work with, without tying you into a full scene graph engine.
+Webglet is a javascript library for creating WebGL applications, which makes the boring bits of WebGL easy to work with, without tying you into a full scene graph engine.